beyondstorage/noah/docs/design/1-support-task-progress.md

 And noah was designed to be a task-driven frame, so I think it's proper to return progress state while task is running.

+There is another question: How to define the progress?
+Firstly, it is easy to treat file-transfer-type task's total size divided by read bytes as the progress.
+However, what if other type tasks?
+Such as remove a dir or sync a dir?
+So, how about treating the whole, including sub-task, giant task as one, and the total task divided by task-done count as the progress?
+In this way, we could unify the stream transfer task, file transfer task and other time-consuming task.
+All we need to do is, get the count of total sub-task, add after each task done, and finish the task as usual.

 ## Compatibility

 No breaking changes.